lossyrob/geowave-geomesa-comparative-analysis/docs/report.md

 ### Recommendations for Collaboration

 Our recommendation for how the two projects can collaborate in the future is to create external, collaboratively developed projects.
-One or more separate projects could be created that would contain common code, so that GeoWave and GeoMesa could depend on these external  projects and collaboratively develop the common functionality together.
+One or more separate projects could be created to contain common code, so that GeoWave and GeoMesa could depend on these external  projects and collaboratively develop the common functionality together.
 For functionality that is common between the projects, the developers of the GeoMesa and GeoWave projects could code those features once and reuse each other's code.